 was delicious regardless of the purpose of the adventure.

 "It's perfectly safe."

 "It's a war zone!"

 "No it's not, Gina." he scoffed.
 "Not any more.
 It's under full LoW control these days.
 I've seen travel brochures urging people to go to

 "Of course; they want people's hard American money...
 Clane, I don't feel comfortable with Brendan going to

-There are plenty of other planetariums you can go to.
-There's a very neat one
+There are plenty of other planetariums he can go to.
+There's a very neat one in

 Brendan stared at his father in fear, silently begging him.
 His two parents had a debate for about three minutes.
 When he was younger they used to get angry and shout at each other, but they had mellowed in the last couple of years; probably because they had both suffered serious illness.
 In the end Brendan could bear it no longer.
 "But please!" he interjected.
 "Mom, dad; I really want to go to